raphslalom/ds-vm/slalomdsvm_snapshot/readme.md

-# Create Slalom Data Science Virtual Machine
+# Creating a Data Science Vagrant Box
 _Created in July 2020 by [raphael.vannson@slalom.com](mailto:raphael.vannson@slalom.com?subject=[Data%20Science%20VM])_

-Use these instructions to create a new `slalomdsvm` from scratch.
+Use these instructions to create a new `slalomdsbox` box from scratch.